Nolan Jones Player Props: Rockies vs. Giants

 Nolan Jones At The Plate

-- Jones has three doubles, a home run and a walk while hitting .333.
+- Jones is batting .294 with three doubles, a home run and a walk.

-- Jones is batting .368 with one homer during his last outings and is on a seven-game hitting streak.

-- Jones has reached base via a hit in seven games this year (of eight played), and had multiple hits in three of those games.
+- In seven of nine games this year (77.8%) Jones has picked up a hit, and in three of those games he had more than one (33.3%).

-- Jones has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.
+- In five games this season (55.6%), Jones has picked up an RBI, including two games with multiple runs batted in.

 - He has scored a run in two games this season, but just one run each time.